axelf4/lisp/README.md

   documentation strings, `interactive` specifications and advices.
 * Designing the interpreter from the start not to rely on global state, makes it easy to spin up unsafe parallel interpreter threads.
-  It is terrible compared to the state-of-the-art in parallelism offered by purely functional languages, but it is also a very Lispy solution.
+  It is terrible compared to the state-of-the-art parallelism offered by purely functional languages, but also a very Lispy solution.
-* To avoid duplication, this project will not implement a tree-walking interpreter, in addition to the bytecode interpreter.
+* To avoid duplication, this project does not implement a tree-walking interpreter in addition to the bytecode interpreter.

   This means the bytecode compiler has to be written in C instead of Lisp.
   On the other hand, it will actually be fast.
+* The built-in package manager `package.el` manages to be simultaneously over-engineered and inadequate.

+  My preferred solution would be to just provide a thin wrapper around Nix or similar, to avoid reinventing the wheel poorly.